“The great home of the soul is the open road.” – H. Lawrence

 A Cairns to Cape York road trip is more than 1,000km and will definitely require more than one day.

 The first part of this trip will take you past beautiful white sand beaches and some of the most visited parts of the Great Barrier Reef.
-Make sure you stop for the night at Ramada Resort Port Douglas and take a day for a tour of the reef or a diving expedition.
+Make sure you stop for the night at Ramada Resort by Wyndham Port Douglas and take a day for a tour of the reef or a diving expedition.
 The tropical waters are temperate all year around and humpback whales are present during winter.

 The main road on this trip will take you past (and through) untouched reserves, including the Mungkan Kandju National Park, the Jardine River National Park, and the legendary Daintree Rainforest.
 Take some time off the road and enjoy one of the many walking trails.